Skip to main content

 How do I know how long my web development project will take?

 We will provide you with an estimated timeline based on the phases and scope of work included in your project.
-Typically, development-only projects in which design is provided to us take 10-14 weeks, depending on factors like the complexity of the design, customized features, and the number of pages.
-Projects that include strategy, design, and development take approximately six months to complete.
+Every project is unique and the time it takes to complete the work, particularly when development is involved, will depend on factors like the complexity of the design, customized features, and the number of pages.

 Site Architecture & Content Phase